NCAR/wrfcloud/docs/Users_Guide/installation.rst

   * Select and **Delete** each of the following stacks: **WrfIntelImageBuilder**, **WrfCloudWebApp**, **WrfCloudApiData**, and **WrfCloudWebCertificate**

     * Wait for deletions to complete.
-    * If a delete fails, delete it again, and DO NOT retain the resources.
+    * If a delete fails, delete it again, and **DO NOT retain** any of optional resources.

 You have now finished uninstalling WRF Cloud from your AWS account.